Netflix/dispatch/docs/admin-guide/administration/plugins/configuring-atlassian-confluence.md

 # Configuring Atlassian Confluence

 {% hint style="info" %}
 Dispatch ships with Atlassian Confluence storage and document plugin.
-This page descirbes the available configurations for the plugins.
+This page describes the available configurations for the plugins.
 {% endhint %}

 ## Dispatch Configuration Variables for storage plugin